MicrosoftDocs/ai-builder/ai-builder-docs/create-binary-classification-model.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 This example creates a PowerApps prediction AI model that uses the *online shopper intention* Common Data Service entity.
+To get this sample data into your Common Data Service environment. enable the **Deploy sample apps and data** setting when you create an environment as described [here](build-model.md).
+Or, follow the more detailed instructions [here](binary-classification-data-prep.md).
+After your sample data is in Common Data Service, follow these steps to create your model:

 1. Sign in to [PowerApps](https://web.powerapps.com) and then select **AI Builder (preview)** > **Build**.
 2. Select **prediction**.
 Enter a model name and then select **Create**.